This article is a compilation of translation productivity tips.

 Don't focus on the suggestions.
 Typing the translation directly can often be faster than waiting for the suggestions to update.
-Consider the machine output during pauses in typing.
+Consider the machine output during pauses while typing.

 Ignore the machine suggestions if and when you want to.
 When you know the translation, and you're a fast typist, the machine assistance will only slow you down.

 Post-edit if and when you want to.
-Press Shift+Enter to insert the full suggestion.
+Use the hotkey Shift+Enter to insert the full suggestion.
 This technique can be faster when you only want to make minor changes.

-Learn the keyboard shortcuts; don't use the mouse.
+Learn the advanced 'hotkey' shortcuts; avoid using the mouse.

 Learn the copy-source-to-target hotkey.
 The MT system will corrupt non-linguistic strings composed of numbers, equations, and punctuation.

-For CJK input (Chinese, Japanese, Korean), we recommend Google Input Tools for Chrome.
-We have not tested other CJK input extensions.
+For CJK input (Chinese, Japanese, Korean), we recommend the following tools:

 Try the Lexicon first for terminology.
-If you don't find what you need, then switch to another resource.
-Tab switching is slow.
-Try to avoid it.
+If you can't find what you need, switch to another resource.
+Keep in mind that tab switching is slow; try to avoid it.

 How can I improve Lilt's suggestions?